SciAps/android-manifest/README.md

 2. Type Ubuntu AOSP into the Title box
 3. Click *Add SSH key*
 4. Restart your Ubuntu VM
+5. Wait at least a full minute before proceeding

 ### Initialize and repo sync the SciAps fork of the Android 4.2.2 Firmware
 ```bash